- Cancer Information

 - Talk about the changes.
 If you don’t openly acknowledge that you look different, people may avoid you because they don’t know what to say.

-- Consider asking your manager to raise the issue of your appearance with your colleagues if you feel uncomfortable talking about it.
+- Ask your manager to discuss your appearance with co-workers if you don’t feel comfortable doing it.

-- Be prepared for colleagues to ask questions.
+- Be prepared for co-workers to ask questions.

 - Answer questions directly or say that you would prefer not to discuss it.

 - Set boundaries for any topics or questions that make you uncomfortable.

 - Consider a wig, beanie, cap or scarf if you’ve lost your hair and feel uncomfortable being bald at work.
 Some state and territory Cancer Councils offer a free wig service – call 13 11 20 for more details.